superhero1/ffritz/AUDIO.md

 The CLI client for mpd (mpc) is available on the atom core.

-NOTE: If https/sftp URLs (e.g. for web radio streams) fail to start, the root cause might be that the curl plugin fails to perform the certificate validation.
-The workaround is to set the verify_peer option in the input section of /var/media/ftp/ffritz/mpd.conf, for example:

-input {
-        plugin "curl"
-        verify_peer "no"
-}

 Volume Control
 --------------
 The mpd binary in this package has been modified to support hardware volume